5 of the Top Research Laboratories Found in EuropeMarcusCannon

 Here, we celebrate some of the top research laboratories found across the continent.
 From labs devoted to searching for dark matter to facilities striving to answer how life itself began, these awe-inspiring locations continue to push boundaries and stretch the sinews of human knowledge to their limits.

 When it comes to scientific research, does it get any bigger than getting to the bottom of how we came to exist?

-Investigating the very birth of the galaxy, the Large Hadron Collider in CERN is attempting to answer the age old question, “From where did we come?”
-By attempting to recreate the exact conditions at year 0, the facility is the most complex experimental facility ever built and the largest machine in the world.
-Located 175 metres below the planet’s surface across the France-Switzerland border, near Geneva, the Large Hadron Collider is operated by thousands of scientists, collaborating on what could be the biggest scientific breakthrough in human history.
+Investigating the very birth of the galaxy, CERN (aka Conseil Européen pour la Recherche Nucléaire) attempts to answer the age-old question “where did we come from?”.
+By attempting to recreate the exact conditions of the universe at year zero (or a billionth of second after the Big Bang occurred to be exact) through the Large Hadron Collider, the facility is the most complex experimental facility ever built.

+The Large Hadron Collider itself, meanwhile, is officially the largest machine in the world.
+Located 175 metres below the planet’s surface across the France-Switzerland border near Geneva, it’s operated by thousands of scientists, collaborating on what could be the biggest scientific breakthrough in human history.

 Gran Sasso National Laboratory

-The laboratory’s team has been researching neutrinos in cooperation with CERN, with the latter directing a beam of muon neutrinos to the Gran Sasso lab since August 2006.
+The laboratory’s 950-strong team has been researching neutrinos in cooperation with CERN, with the latter directing a beam of muon neutrinos to the Gran Sasso lab since August 2006.
 At more than 450 miles away, this experiment takes place across a large stretch of the European mainland.

 More than just a single, simple lab, Laserlab Europe is a collection of 30 organisations across 16 European countries, all designed to help promote an inter-disciplinary network of European national laser laboratories.
 By increasing each individual research teams’ access to top-quality research facilities, it helps to maintain a healthy level of competition and strengthen Europe’s leading position in laser research.